NoobKyle/wguSchedulingSoftware/README.md

 ---

 This document provides an overview of the application's functionality, setup, and usage.
-For further assistance, refer to the application's source code or contact the development team.
+For further assistance, refer to the application's source code.